Hold Me Closer (Elton John and Britney Spears song)

 "Hold Me Closer" is a song recorded by British singer Elton John and American singer Britney Spears.
 It was released as a single on 26 August 2022, through EMI.
 The song combines elements from John's songs "Tiny Dancer" (1971), "The One" (1992), and "Don't Go Breaking My Heart" (1976).
 It appears on the digital reissue of John's collaborative album The Lockdown Sessions (2021).
 The song marked Spears' first new musical release in six years and her first release after the termination of her controversial conservatorship.

 "Hold Me Closer" had a polarised critical reception while achieving commercial success upon release.
 It topped the charts in five countries, including Australia, Hungary and the Commonwealth of Independent States, and reached the top ten in 19 countries, including the United Kingdom and the United States.

-Background and release
+Background

 I'm so excited to be able to do it with [Britney] because if it is a big hit, and I think it may be, it will give her so much more confidence than she's got already and she will realise that people actually love her and care for her and want her to be happy [...]
 She's been away so long – there's a lot of fear there because she's been betrayed so many times and she hasn't really been in the public eye officially for so long.
 We've been holding her hand through the whole process, reassuring her that everything's gonna be alright.